 We sell complete microturbine units, subassemblies, components and various accessories.
 We also remanufacture microturbine engines and provide after-market parts and services.
 Our microturbines are sold primarily through distributors and Original Equipment Manufacturers ("OEMs").
 Distributors purchase our products for sale to end users and also provide application engineering and installation support.
 Distributors are also required to provide a variety of additional services, including engineering the applications in which the microturbines will be used, installation support of the products at the end users' sites, commissioning the installed applications and providing post-commissioning service.
 Our distributors perform as value-added resellers.
 OEMs integrate Capstone's products into their own product solutions.
-Capstone has also established outside sales representatives who qualify and close customer orders for direct sales by Capstone.

 To assure proper installation of Capstone microturbine systems, we have instituted a Factory Trained Installer ("FTI") training and certification program.
 Personnel from our distributors and OEMs, as well as design engineering firms, contractors and end users attend this FTI training.
-We offer a Conceptual Approval ("CA") process to assist all customers by reviewing their installation designs to confirm that the technical requirements for proper operation have been met, such as electrical interconnections, load requirements, fuel type and pressure, cooling air flow, and turbine exhaust routing.
+We offer to assist all customers by reviewing their installation designs to confirm that the technical requirements for proper operation have been met, such as electrical interconnections, load requirements, fuel type and pressure, cooling air flow and turbine exhaust routing.
 As part of the microturbine commissioning process, we also receive a checklist to confirm that the final installation adheres to Capstone technical requirements before we accept any warranty obligations.
 This is aimed at providing the end user with a proper installation that will operate as expected for the life of the equipment.

 Capstone has a factory direct service offering for commissioning and post-commissioning service.
-We offer a comprehensive FPP where Capstone charges a fixed annual fee to perform regularly scheduled maintenance, as well as other maintenance as needed.
-Capstone then performs the required maintenance directly with its own personnel or contracts with one of its local distributors to do so.
+We offer a comprehensive FPP where Capstone charges a fixed annual fee to perform regularly scheduled maintenance and other maintenance as needed.
+Capstone then performs the required maintenance directly with its own personnel or contracts with one of its local distributors.
 In January 2011, we expanded the FPP to include total microturbine plant operations if required by the end use customer.
 Capstone provides factory and on-site training to certify all personnel that are allowed to perform service on our microturbines.
 Individuals who are certified are called Authorized Service Providers ("ASPs") and must be employed by a distributor in order to perform work pursuant to a Capstone FPP.
 The majority of our distributors provide these services.